 It’s a busy time for CPA’s as well.
 With constantly changing tax forms and regulations, they have to educate their clients on how to file correctly and efficiently.

-With that said, it’s important both tax payers and accountants remain vigilant of tax-related cyber-attacks.
+With that said, it’s important for both tax payers and accountants to remain vigilant of tax-related cyber-attacks.

 Prepare For Ransomware

-Ransomware attacks are increasing and sensitive tax information is valuable to a hacker.
+The number of ransomware attacks have increased since the rising demand for remote work, and sensitive tax information has become more vulnerable to hackers.
 In many cases, cyber criminals freeze files and data until accounting firms pay a ransom.